What is a Risk Retention Group?

 What are the advantages of Risk Retention Groups?

-Unlike traditional insurance companies who are owned by investors on Wall street or private investors, risk retention groups are owned by the very members they insure.
+Unlike traditional insurance companies who are owned by investors on Wall street, risk retention groups are owned by the very members they insure.
 The members, as owners, have control which simply does not exist in traditional insurance companies.
 This control often results in long term lower premium rates, better coverage, and more stability.
-Risk retention groups have more hands on management, which often translates to more effective loss control and risk management programs for their members, leading to a favorable loss experience in total.
-Recreation Risk Retention Group provides its member policyholders with specialized coverages unique to the hang gliding, paragliding and powered paragliding sport, customized claims service, and loss control and risk management resources tailored to the sport.
-The Recreation Risk Retention Group Board of Directors is elected annually by the members insured by Recreation RRG.

 What kinds of insurance coverage do Risk Retention Groups Provide?

+Risk retention groups write liability insurance and Jones Act insurance.
 The LRRA allows risk retention groups to write all types of third party liability insurance policies.
 It does not allow risk retention groups to write property insurance, workers compensation insurance, or personal lines, such as homeowners or personal auto insurance.

 Who regulates Risk Retention Groups?

-The LRRA is a US Federal law.
-But there is no US Federal insurance regulator.
-Instead, a risk retention group is formed as an insurance company in one state - the so called state of "domicile".
-The insurance department of that domicile state has the regulatory authority over the risk retention group - the LRRA relies upon the domicile state to regulate the risk retention groups that the state licenses.
-Vermont has earned its reputation as the "Gold Standard" for risk retention groups, due to its fair but thorough regulation of risk retention groups domiciled there.
-Recreation Risk Retention Group is regulated by the Department of Financial Regulation in the state of Vermont.
+Vermont has earned its reputation as the "Gold Standard" domicile for risk retention groups, due to its fair but thorough regulation of risk retention groups domiciled there.
+Recreation RRG is domiciled in Vermont and is regulated by the Department of Financial Regulation in the state of Vermont.

 Are Recreation Risk Retention Group members assessable?